 10. Things to Know Before Going to Japan: Heated Toilets in Japan

-Japan Travel Insider Tip: Google Translate’s newest feature allows you to take a photo of a sign, menu, poster, etc. then the app will translate the photo for you as a guide.
+Here’s a helpful insider tip for traveling in Japan: Google Translate now has a feature that lets you snap a photo of a sign, menu, poster, or other item, and then the app will translate it for you, serving as a handy guide.

 In addition to this Japan Travel Guide, check out 10 Foods to Try in Japan When You’re Vegetarian.